devloperhs14/learn_arbitrum/README.md

 # learn_arbitrum-
-a small approach to use arbitrum
+a small approach to learn & use arbitrum